-Negative-stranded RNA linear genome, about 11.5 kb in size.
-Encodes for five proteins.
+Negative-stranded RNA linear genome, about 10 to 12kb in size.
+Encodes for five to six proteins.
 Enzymes: RNA dependent RNA polymerase, RNA guanylyl transferase, mRNA methyltransferase.

 The viral RNA dependent RNA polymerase binds the encapsidated genome at the leader region, then sequentially transcribes each genes by recognizing start and stop signals flanking viral genes. mRNAs are capped and polyadenylated by the L protein during synthesis.

 - Attachment of the viral G glycoproteins to host receptors mediates endocytosis of the virus into the host cell.

 - Fusion of virus membrane with the vesicle membrane; ribonucleocapsid is released into the cytoplasm.